We offer two ways to access data from MT Mesonet Stations as we continue to improve our services.

 - Provide an information system for accessing and visualizing historic, real-time and forecasted data.

 No one entity can ensure sustained operation and success of a statewide climate and soil moisture information network.
-With this in mind the MCO is embracing a cooperative context that will address a diverse set of information needs.
-The MCO will extend a significant cost reduction on science grade stations to cooperators and will install them as funds become available.
-The MCO will also ensure that data are quality controlled and accessible in real time through web services and smart devices.
-An annual service fee will cover data transmission fees, computing infrastructure, and maintenance costs.
+With this in mind, the MCO embraces a cooperative context that addresses a diverse set of information needs.
+The MCO extends a significant cost reduction on science grade stations to cooperators and installs them as funds become available.
+The MCO continues to develop to ensure that data are quality controlled and accessible in real time through web services and smart devices.
+An annual service fee covers data transmission fees, computing infrastructure, and maintenance costs.
 Simply stated, the MCO will not profit from the stations or maintenance of the network beyond the inherent value in facilitating an expansive and publically available soil moisture and climate information network for Montanans.

-All stations are solar powered and will allow users to check the data from virtually anywhere in the world.
+All stations are solar powered, and allow users to check the data from virtually anywhere in the world.
 Data are transmitted from the data-logger’s internal module to MCO’s secure server via cellular communication.
-Quality assurance and control checks are applied and the data are available to the user to access, monitor and download at any time.
+Quality assurance and control checks are applied and the data are available to the user to access and monitor.
 Transmitted data are backed up in the data-logger’s memory and at the MCO to provide an extra layer of redundancy and protection.